UCSC-Keysight/OpenTAP-Cobot-Plugin/README.md

 # OpenTAP-Cobot-Plugin
+# Specify the requirement for dotnet release command.
 ### Overview

 - This file provides technical documentation related to UCSC-Keysight's software development project that seeks to create OpenTAP plugins to control Universal Robots' _(UR)_ cobot model UR3e.